justsomerandomdude264/Slitherin_OpenAIRequestForResearch2.0/README.md

-# Slitherin_OpenAIRequestForResearch2.0
+# Slitherin' OpenAI Request For Research 2.0
-Work on the Slitherin problem in the OpenAI Request for Research 2.
-0 problems.
+Work on the Slitherin problem in the OpenAI Request for Research 2.0 problems.